 - Add up 15% – just as a buffer to make sure you’re having enough and don’t need to stress about money

 Once you know how much money you need, you need to start saving for it.
+Manage your paycheck and monthly expenses.
+Know how to invest your money wisely also.

 One great way to fund your mini-retirement is by creating a budget.
 It is not for everyone, but it’s an easy way to know how much you can save towards your mini-retirement monthly.

 Another great option is to pay yourself first, where you’re funding your mini-retirement account first thing every month.
-That way you’re sure that you have enough money to fund your entire time off work.
+That way, you’re sure that you have enough money to fund your entire time off work.

 In order to track your progress towards your mini-retirement savings goals, make sure to develop a monthly money routine where you track your finances.